-The Division of Grant Review (DGR) will screen out applications that do not meet the administrative or programmatic requirements of the Notice of Funding Opportunity (NOFO).
-These applications will not go forward to review.
+The Division of Grant Review (DGR) will screen out applications that do not meet the administrative or programmatic requirements of the Notice of Funding Opportunity (NOFO) Announcement.
+These applications will not go forward to peer review.

-The DGR will notify the business official identified in the application within 30-60 days of receiving the application if it has been screened out.
+The DGR will notify the business official identified in the application as soon as practical in writing if it has been screened out.

 First Level Review

-Peer reviewers evaluate the grant applications through fair, competent, and objective assessments to provide SAMHSA with a sound basis for making funding decisions.
+Peer reviewers evaluate the grant applications through a fair, equitable, and objective process to provide SAMHSA with a sound basis for making funding decisions.
 A summary statement of the peer review evaluation will be sent to the business official identified in the application.

 Second Level Review

 In addition to the first level of peer review, some grant programs are subject to review by the SAMHSA National Advisory Council (NAC).
-The NAC is a second level of review required for programs that exceed the current grant threshold of $150,000.
-The NAC does not review individual applications but votes (usually en bloc) to agree or not with the peer review results.
+The NAC is a second level of review required for programs that exceed the current grant threshold of $250,000.
+The NAC does not review individual applications but votes (usually en bloc) to concur or nonconcur with the peer review results.

 Grant Review Principles